polysemy-research/polysemy/README.md

 ```sh
 stack new --resolver=nightly polysemy-base https://github.com/isovector/polysemy/raw/master/polysemy-template.hsfiles
 ```
-Substituting `--resolver` and project name as needed.
+For now, you will need to use one of the stackage nightly resolvers, but eventually `polysemy` will make its way into the LTS resolvers.
+You can substitute the `--resolver` and project name as needed.